minhthai2406/Week12-Notes/README.md

 - This will allowed Git to save your password in memory for some time.
 It's important to know that saving credential in Git will save your credential in a text file that is public to everyone to view, therefore setting a cache timeout to delete after a certain period of time is important.

-Set git  to use the credential memory cache
+Set Git to use the credential memory cache

 ``` git config --global credential.helper cache ```